i2p/i2p.www/i2p2www/spec/proposals/140-invisible-multihoming.rst

 Imagine the following desired configuration:

 - A client application with one Destination.
-- Four edge routers, each managing three tunnels.
+- Four edge routers, each managing three inbound tunnels.
 - All twelve tunnels should be published in a single LeaseSet.

 .. raw:: html